JuliaDynamics/Associations.jl/docs/src/api/discretization_counts_probs_api.md

 ```

 Other outcome spaces such as [`Dispersion`](@ref) or [`OrdinalPatterns`](@ref) do not
-preserve the cardinality of the input dataset, because when applied in a sliding window,
+preserve the cardinality of the input dataset when used with [`CodifyVariables`](@ref).
+This is
+because when they are applied in a sliding window, they compress sliding windows consisting of
-they compress sliding windows consisting of potentially multiple points into single integers.
+potentially multiple points into single integers.
 This means that some points at the
 end of each input variable are lost.
+For example, with [`OrdinalPatterns`](@ref), the number
+of encoded points decrease with the embedding parameter `m`.

 ```@example example_encode_vars
 using CausalityTools